eliasffyksen/SmplKernel/README.md

 # SmplKernel
-A simple kernel made with extencive help from (OSDev wiki)[https://wiki.osdev.org], all credit should be directed to the community :)
+A simple kernel made with extencive help from [OSDev wiki](https://wiki.osdev.org), all credit should be directed to the community :)